eduardlio/learn-js-through-web/readme.md

 - And I'm Jeanette Ohung.

-A tri-county bee, Barry Benson,
+A tri-county BEE, Barry Benson,

 intends to sue the human race